mozilla/jsThreads/README.md

 **IMPOSSIBLE STATES WITH DEBUGGER**

 When your debugger is on, and you have your code paused, AND there are pending responses, all bets are off.
-The pending request will trigger the javascript engine to run despite the debugger, and mess with your program state.
+The pending response will trigger the javascript engine to run despite the debugger, and mess with your program state.

 This happens with any javascript program, but just be aware your program can be